Recently, an alpha version of Valve's Steam game store has finally arrived on the Chrome OS Dev channel, but does Steam work on Chromebook?

 If you have one of the aforementioned Chromebooks, you can access the alpha-quality version of Steam on Chrome OS.
 To access the alpha version of Steam on Chrome OS:

-- Switch to the Dev Channel in your settings menu
+- Switch to the Dev Channel in your settings menu.
+Here are the instructions.

 - Navigate to: chrome://flags#borealis-enable